megaannum/forms/tutorial/forms/MoreCodeStructure.md

 In this example, a Form will created that has a couple of interactive Glyphs (editor, group of toggle buttons and group of radio buttons) which can generate data for the user.
-Then if 'Cancel' is selected (or &ltEsc> is pressed) no results will be returned.
+Then if 'Cancel' is selected (or &lt;Esc> is pressed) no results will be returned.
 But, if 'Submit' is selected, a Dictionary holding the Glyph tag names as keys and the associated values will be echo to the command line.